 Each application requires configuration on both the oMG and the oMM.
 Configuration settings are application specific and may include modifiable settings, status information or both.
-Documentation for each application and its configuration is available in the knowledgebase.
+Documentation for each application and its configuration is available in the Sierra Wireless knowledgebase.

 while configurations for all applications are listed under the Applications tab in the oMG's LCI, only those applications which have been purchased and configured on the oMM side can be used.
+Contact your Sierra Wireless Account Manager or Channel Partner to inquire about Application Licensing options

-12.1.
-Updating the System
+13. Updating the System

-The oMG can be updated by downloading software and BIOS updates over the WAN either automatically or by having a Support person manually "push" the update to the unit.
+The oMG can be updated by downloading software and BIOS updates over the WAN either automatically or by having an IMS Support person manually "push" the update to the unit.